 Achieving our net zero 2030 goal will require ambitious action at scale across all council operations and activities.
 However, to ensure we can maximise our impact, the action plan will aim to prioritise actions that eliminate emissions, followed by those that reduce or substitute emissions.
-Offsetting, for example, through habitat creation schemes or carbon capture, will only be used as a last resort where all other reasonable options have been explored.
+Offsetting will only be used as a last resort where all other reasonable options have been explored.

-We first want to understand our baseline carbon footprint and undertake actions to reduce this footprint, including via carbon literacy training, the 'greening' of strategies and renewable technologies.
+Dudley Council first wants to understand its baseline carbon footprint and undertake actions to reduce this footprint, including via carbon literacy training, the 'greening' of strategies and renewable technologies.